Luis García (pitcher, born 1987): Los Angeles Angels

 On December 6, 2018, the Phillies traded García to the Los Angeles Angels for relief pitcher José Álvarez.
-García would make 64 appearances for the Angels in 2019, posting a 2–1 record and 4.35 ERA.
-García elected free agency following the 2019 season.
+García made 64 appearances for the Angels in 2019, posting a 2–1 record and 4.35 ERA.
+He became a free agent following the 2019 season.

 Texas Rangers

-On January 9, 2020, Garcia signed a minor league deal with the Texas Rangers that included an invite to Spring Training.
-On August 18, 2020, Garcia was selected to the major league roster.
-On September 15, Garcia was designated for assignment after struggling to a 7.56 ERA in 11 games.
-Garcia was granted free agency on September 17.
+On January 9, 2020, García signed a minor league deal with the Texas Rangers that included an invite to Spring Training.
+With the minor league season cancelled because of the COVID-19 pandemic, García began the season at the Rangers alternate training site.
+He was added back to the major league roster on August 18 On September 15, García was designated for assignment after struggling to a 7.56 ERA in 11 games.
+He was granted free agency on September 17.

 New York Yankees

 On December 12, 2020, García signed a minor league contract with the New York Yankees organization.
-He was assigned to the Triple-A Scranton/Wilkes-Barre RailRiders to begin the 2021 season.
-In 18 appearances with Scranton, García logged a 1–2 record and 3.63 ERA.
+He was assigned to the Triple-A Scranton/Wilkes-Barre RailRiders to begin the 2021 season, where he made 18 appearances, logging a 1–2 record and 3.63 ERA.
 He was granted his released by the Yankees on July 6.

 St. Louis Cardinals

 On July 9, 2021, García signed a major league contract with the St. Louis Cardinals.
-García debuted for the Cardinals against the Chicago Cubs on the same day and hit the first batter he faced, Willson Contreras, in the head with a fastball.
+He debuted for the Cardinals against the Chicago Cubs on the same day and hit the first batter he faced, Willson Contreras, in the head with a fastball.
+He wound up pitching in 34 games for the Cardinals in 2021, with a 3.24 ERA in 33 1/3 innings.
+He also pitched in the post-season for the first time in his career, working 1 2/3 scoreless innings in the Wild Card Game against the Dodgers.

 San Diego Padres

 On December 1, 2021, García signed a two-year contract with the San Diego Padres.
+He pitched in 37 games during his contract, with a 6–9 record and 3.73 ERA.
+In the 2022 postseason, he pitched 4 2/3 innings across four games with the only run he gave up being a home run by Kyle Schwarber of the Phillies in the sixth inning of Game 4 of the National League Championship Series.

+Los Angeles Angels (second stint)

+On December 13, 2023, García signed a one-year, $4.25 million contract to return to the Los Angeles Angels.
+He made 45 appearances out of the bullpen for the Angels in 2024, compiling a 3.71 ERA with 40 strikeouts and 4 saves across 43 2/3 innings pitched.

+Boston Red Sox

+On July 30, 2024, García was traded to the Boston Red Sox in exchange for minor league players Niko Kavadas, Matthew Lugo, Yeferson Vargas and Ryan Zeferjahn.
+In 15 appearances for Boston, García struggled to an 8.22 ERA with 13 strikeouts across 15 1/3 innings pitched.